Tims777/travel-score/project/analysis-report.typ

 == Limitations in used data

 Besides of the methodology, the underlying data might be inaccurate as well.
-As such, the data might be biased, especially in the context of OpenStreetMap, where volunteers contribute to a common data basis.
-This can lead to biases towards regions where many contributors live.
+As such, the data could be biased, especially in the context of OpenStreetMap.
+Here, volunteers contribute to a common data basis, which can lead to biases towards regions where many contributors live or visit.

 Additionally, perfectly valid data in its original form could be misleading in a different context.
 The Inform Risk Index for example is constructed from the viewpoint of organizations, seeking an insight into the risk of humanitarian crises and disasters.
 This is obviously not the same as the risk for individual tourists, traveling through a foreign country.

 Lastly, the aggregation of data at country level can be problematic.
 For example, the natural resource maximum might be far away from the historic resource maximum or the city at the touristic resource maximum is actually far more expensive, than the countries average costliness might suggest.

+== Outlook

+Given these limitations, it becomes apparent that work on the methodology and the addition of data sources both have potential to increase the quality and credibility of the resulting dataset.
+A very promising approach would be the incorporation of risk and price data on a scale below country level.
+However, such datasets are usually less recent or do not exist yet at all.

+Looking in the other direction, it would also be interesting to expand the existing analysis scope to global level, including other continents as well.
+While this would theoretically be possible using the present data sources, doing so might introduce new challenges and will consequently require additional tuning and verification work.

 #pagebreak()